 testing and rehabilitation, among others.
 In addition, RISD will not provide

 individually prescribed devices.

 Direct threat to health or safety of others

 If a requested accommodation would cause a significant risk to the health or

 When choosing among reasonable accommodations, RISD cannot guarantee that

-student’s preferred choice is not granted, then RISD will provide equally
+you will be provided your preferred choice.
+If your preferred choice is not granted, then RISD will provide equally

 effective alternatives, subject to the limitations described above.